Punch and Judy: Film

 George Pal would adapt the Punch and Judy archetypes for two Puppetoon shorts in the form of two younger characters named Punchy and Judy.
-In there first short A Hatful of Dreams, Punchy receives a magical hat from a talking horse that he uses to dazzle Judy, and in there second short Together in the Weather, the two are reimagined as figures on a "weather clock" who live in two different houses.
+In their first short A Hatful of Dreams, Punchy receives a magical hat from a talking horse that he uses to dazzle Judy.
+In the second short Together in the Weather, the two are reimagined as figures on a "weather clock" who live in two different houses.
 Punchy and Judy would also appear regularly in numerous Puppetoon comic books.

 A performance of Punch and Judy features prominently in the 1963 film Charade directed by Stanley Donen starring Cary Grant and Audrey Hepburn with the two lead characters watching the show while the inspector lurks nearby.
 The film's composer Henry Mancini also recorded a song titled "Punch and Judy" for the film soundtrack.

 Judy and Punch is a 2019 Australian film written and directed by Mirrah Foulkes which retells the plot of the puppet show as a black comedy-drama.
 It stars Damon Herriman as "Punch" and Mia Wasikowska as "Judy".
 The film first premiered at the 2019 Sundance Film Festival.
 The plot reimagines the classic puppet show as a revenge tale, in which Judy and Punch are married puppeteers in the fictional town of Seaside, with a popular show about themselves.
 Following the traditional element of the show, Punch's carelessness leads to the death of their baby, prompting a fight between him and Judy.
 Having been thought dead after Punch's beating, Judy survives with the help of village outcasts and decides to enact her revenge on her husband, who has scapegoated their servants.
 The film took Best Original Music Score and Best Actor (Herriman) at the 9th AACTA Awards, and had seven other nominations.